fastplotlib/fastplotlib/CONTRIBUTING.md

 If your contribution/PR isn't small (ex: bugfix, small change in the docs, etc.) **please open an issue first** that briefly describes what you want to contribute and how you plan to implement it.
-This makes it much easier for us to review your PR, and also facilitates rapid approval of your PR.
+This makes it much easier for us to review your PR, and also facilitates more rapid approval of your PR.

 > **_NOTE:_** If you are already familiar with contributing to open-source software packages,
 > please check out the [Quick Guide](#contributing-quick-guide)!